-It is no secret, I love the impressionist movement.
+It is no secret that I love the impressionist movement.
 But how exactly do you paint in an impressionist style?

-Many artists seem to use it as an excuse to paint sloppy (see my post here).
+Many artists seem to use it as an excuse to paint sloppily.
 But really, impressionism is just a relaxed form of realism in my opinion.
 Accuracy is still extremely important in impressionism.

 In this post, we will run through some tips to help you paint like an impressionist.

-1. Use broken color to create the illusion of depth and movement
+1. Use Broken Colors to Create the Illusion of Depth and Movement